An insect bite or sting often causes a small, red lump on the skin, which may be painful and itchy.

 The sting can cause pain, redness and swelling for a few hours.
 As with wasp stings, some people may have a mild allergic reaction that lasts up to a week.

 Serious allergic reactions can also occasionally occur, causing breathing difficulties, dizziness and a swollen face or mouth.
 Dial 999 for an ambulance immediately if you have these symptoms.

 Bites from mosquitoes often cause small red lumps on your skin.
 These are usually very itchy.
 Some people may also develop fluid-filled blisters.

 Mosquitoes don't cause major harm in the UK, but in some parts of the world they can spread serious illnesses such as malaria.

-Get medical help right away if you develop worrying symptoms, such as a fever, chills, headaches and vomiting, after a mosquito bite abroad.
+Get medical help right away if you develop worrying symptoms, such as a high temperature, chills, headaches and feeling sick, after a mosquito bite abroad.

-Tick bites aren't usually painful, so you may not realise you've been bitten straight away.
+Tick bites are not usually painful, so you may not realise you've been bitten straight away.